FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 Different ZigBee services have different socket definitions, may be even for inbound and outbound connections.

-[Aruba IoT radios Gen2](#aruba-iot-radio) supports working as coordinator in a ZigBee network.
+Only the [Aruba IoT radios Gen2](#aruba-iot-radio) support working as coordinator in a ZigBee network.
 The [ZigBee service profile](#zigbee-service-profile) defines the ZigBee network parameter.

-ZigBee socket device (ZSD) is enabled using the device class [ZSD](#zigbee-socket-device-class-filter) in the [iot transport profile](#iot-transport-profile) configuration.
+ZigBee socket device (ZSD) is enabled using the device class [zsd](#zigbee-socket-device-class-filter) in the [iot transport profile](#iot-transport-profile) configuration.
 In addition one or multiple [ZigBee socket device profiles](#zigbee-socket-device-profile) have to be defined and assigned in the [iot transport profile](#iot-transport-profile) configuration.

 >***Note:***
 >ZigBee socket device (ZSD) is only available when using the IoT server connection type [Telemetry-Websocket](#telemetry-websocket).

 ### **Device Class Filter**

-Device class filters are used to enabled specific [IoT transport services](#aruba-iot-server-interface---transport-services) over an [IoT server connection](#iot-server-connectivity-server-side) and to control the amount of IoT data transferred on an Aruba infrastructure by using input/output filtering.
+Device class filters are used to enabled specific [IoT transport services](#iot-transport-services) over an [IoT server connection](#iot-server-connectivity-server-side) and to control the amount of IoT data transferred on an Aruba infrastructure by using input/output filtering.

-Every device class applies a specific input filter on the IoT connectivity (radio-side) e.g., filtering BLE devices added to the BLE table and an output filter on the IoT server-side connection e.g., filtering which IoT data is forwarded to the remote server.
+Every device class applies to a specific input filter on the IoT connectivity (radio-side) e.g., filtering BLE devices added to the BLE table and an output filter on the IoT server-side connection e.g., filtering which IoT data is forwarded to the remote server.

 >***Note:***
->Concurrent input filtering can be disabled if required.
+>Concurrent input/output filtering can be disabled if required.
+In that case for example an AP could hold all seen BLE devices in its BLE table but only reports specific BLE devices to the remote server determined by the output filter.
 Please refer to the [Aruba IoT documentation](#aruba-reference-documentation) for details.

-One or multiple of the [supported device classes](#supported-iot-vendordevice-class-list) can be enabled in the [iot transport profile](#iot-transport-profile) configuration.
+Multiple [supported device classes](#supported-iot-vendordevice-class-list) can be enabled in the [iot transport profile](#iot-transport-profile) configuration to enable multiple [IoT transport services](#iot-transport-services) over a single server connection.

 >***Note:***
 >A maximum of 16 devices classes can be enabled per iot transport profile.